iterative/dvc.org/content/docs/command-reference/remote/modify.md

   $ dvc remote modify --local myremote token 'mytoken'
   ```

-- `user` - username for WebDAV server, can be empty in case of using `token`
+- `user` - user name for WebDAV server, can be empty in case of using `token`
   authentication.

   ```dvc
   $ dvc remote modify --local myremote user myuser
   ```

-  The order in which DVC searches for username is:
+  The order in which DVC searches for user name is:

   1. `user` parameter set with this command (found in `.dvc/config`);
   2. User defined in the URL (e.g. `webdavs://user@example.com/endpoint/path`)